~ GROUNDCHERRY or CAPE GOOSEBERRY Seed~

 grow them in a greenhouse,

-It has yellow skin overlaid with a purple blush, and produces good crops of medium-sized fruit.
+It has yellow-green skin overlaid with a purple blush, and produces good crops of fruit the size of a cherry tomato.